 If you get hurt while on the job, the repercussions for both your body and your bank account can be unexpected and severe.
 However, you don’t have to struggle alone.
-You may be entitled to compensation for your losses if you can show that your injury was caused by your employee’s negligence.
+You may be entitled to compensation for your lost income and medical costs to help you get back on your feet.

 Work-related injuries can be highly traumatic, and lodging a workers’ compensation claim will not be the first thing that comes to mind if you suffer harm at work.
 So here’s a step by step guide for what to do in the event of a work-related injury to protect your legal rights and get you back on your feet as soon as possible.